ejp-rd-vp/resource-metadata-schema/template/DataService.md

 > **Warning** This field is `required`

 ## DatasetTitle
-The name of the dataset to which this service provide access.
-Choose a title of a dataset by selecting at dataset title from the dropdown list.
+The name of the dataset to which this service provide access, or, when this service serves multiple datasets, the list of dataset titles should be provided, separated by commas.

-> **Warning** This field is `required`
+> **Note** This field is `optional`

 ## Version
 If applicable, it should provide the version of the data service as a string of text.